MBO/attrtastic/README.md

 ## Copyright

-Copyright (c) 2009-2010 Boruta Miroslaw.
+Copyright (c) 2009-2011 Boruta Mirosław.
 See LICENSE for details.